learn-static/digital-exhibit-lab/pages/project/metadata.md

 - *required*
 - Unique identifier for the record.
 Each record needs to have a unique one or it won't show up in the collection.
 It allows us to refer to the item in the collection.
 - Value must be all **lowercase** with no spaces or special characters.
 Underscores (`_`) and dashes (`-`) are okay; **slashes (`/`) should NOT be used in this field**.
-- For this project, please follow the convention of using `dcm-` + your initials + the number of record created by you.
+- For this project, please follow the convention of using `del-` + your initials + the number of record created by you.
 - Examples:
-    - `dcm-ep01`
+    - `del-ep01`
-    - `dcm-ep02`
+    - `del-ep02`

 ### filename